Legendary Guitarist Eddie Van Halen Dead at 65

 “He was the best father I could ever ask for.
 Every moment I’ve shared with him on and off stage was a gift.
 My heart is broken and I don’t think I’ll ever recover from this loss.”

-Eddie, who was born in Amsterdam, formed Van Halen with his brother and drummer Alex Van Halen, bassist Mark Stone, and singer David Lee Roth in the 1970s.
+Eddie Van Halen, born in Amsterdam in 1955 to a classical musician father, moved to California with his family and formed Van Halen in the 1970s with his brother and drummer Alex Van Halen, bassist Mark Stone, and singer David Lee Roth.

+Van Halen famously never learned to read music, and only started playing piano by watching and listening.
+He reluctantly took up guitar when his brother proved more talented at the drums.

+“We came here with approximately $50 and a piano, and we didn’t speak the language,” he said in 2015 at an event at the Smithsonian’s National Museum of American History.
+“Now look where we are.
+If that’s not the American dream, what is?”

 He was treated for tongue cancer in 2000 and underwent surgery that removed a large chunk of his tongue.
 He was declared cancer free in 2000 but, last year, his family revealed he’d been secretly battling throat cancer for five years.